 - Processes, formats, and proofreads copy for spelling, grammar, layout, and typographical errors and is a strong and lucid writer

-- Regularly consults with the Manager of Strategic Initiatives and program staff in Humanities in Place regarding staffing and workflow issues related to travel planning, consultant and vendor contracts, and other matters, including rendering assistance with the preparation of itineraries, reports, and office correspondence
+- Regularly consults with PO, Manager of Strategic Initiatives, and other relevant program staff in PK regarding staffing and workflow issues related to travel planning, consultant and vendor contracts, and other matters, including assistance with the preparation of itineraries, reports, and office correspondence

 - Organizes and locates documents stored electronically and in paper files on a continual basis

-- Prepares expense reports and manages and tracks expenses through the reimbursement process in accordance with Foundation's policies
+- Prepares expense reports for the PO and manages and tracks expenses through the reimbursement process in accordance with Foundation's policies

 - Serves as the PO's right-hand assistant

-- Review unsolicited inquiries and collect them for discussion with the Humanities in Place program team
+- Reviews unsolicited inquiries and collects them for discussion with the Public Knowledge program team

-- Keep grant files in the Foundation's file management system up to date; resolve inconsistencies
+- Keeps grant files in the Foundation's file management system up to date; resolve inconsistencies

 The successful candidate will have the following qualifications: